Antitrust After Microsoft. (Chicago: Heartland Institute, 2001). Summary of the book. Review. Polski/Polish. Español.

 Preventing a Reign of Terror: Civil Liberties Implications of Terrorism Legislation.
 By David B. Kopel & Joseph Olson.
 Article from the Oklahoma City Law Review assessing current and proposed measures to deal with terrorism by restricting civil liberty.
 Includes discussion of encryption, wiretaps, and other technology issues.

-Congressional Testimony on Terrorism Legislation.
-From May 1995.
-Presented by David Kopel on behalf of the Cato Institute.
+Hearings on Wiretapping and other Terrorism Proposals.
+Senate Judiciary Committee.
+May 24, 1995.
+Written testimony on behalf of the Cato Institute.

 U.S. Web firms aid in repression.
 Yahoo!, Google, Microsoft complicit in China's stranglehold on information.
 Rocky Mountain News/Denver Post, Sept.
 24, 2005.